This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "…Until half an hour ago, I don't even think she knew there was such a thing."

 Carrie sniffled and looked up as the door opened.
-Anthony stepped in, closed the door quietly behind him, and handed a slip of paper to the secretary before glancing over his shoulder.
+Andy stepped in, closed the door quietly behind him, and handed a slip of paper to the secretary before glancing over his shoulder.

 "Carrie?"
 His eyebrows furrowed.

 "Hi…" Carrie's voice was tiny and still tearful.

 "Hey."
 Andy sat down in the chair next to her.
 "What's wrong?
 What happened?
 Are you all right?"

 She sniffled in response.

 "Do you want to tell me what happened?"

 Carrie shook her head and glanced at him through her hair.
 She could see a little blood on his otherwise clean white shirt.

 "Yeah…" Andy sniffled and wiped his nose on the back of his hand, smearing it with a line of blood.
 "I got into a fight last hour through no fault of my own.
 I thought my nose would stop bleeding, but it hasn't."

 "Oh…" Carrie hiccupped and folded her hands over her bag.